 Her frown deepened when she saw the tears dripping from her mother's eyes.
 Why was she crying?
 Why was everyone so sad?
 What was in that big brown box that everyone was treating so carefully and preciously?

 "What's happening, Grandpa?" she inquired, gaining even more angered glares from the black-clad people around her.
-Even she wore black, a beautiful dress her mother ordered her to wear.
+Even she wore black, a beautiful dress her mother ordered her to wear with a trembling voice and watering eyes.

 Yurei cringed at their glares.
 It was making her so uncomfortable.
 She always had people looking at her because of her appearance but surely her family were used to it.